 Providing morning teas or lunches for one of our weekly or monthly programs

-Auction prizes for our fundraising events – especially for our annual Sparkle Ball
+Auction prizes for our fundraising events – such as our Sparkle Ball or Raise Hight Tea

 Thank you very much for considering to help us out and join our village.

 Please help us raise the funding we need to run our mentoring programs for struggling young Australians.
-We have made over 1,700 mentoring matches since our inception, and we hope to make a further 1,000 matches in 2017 alone if we can raise the $2,000 per match it costs us to run the programs.
+We have made over 3,400 mentoring matches since our inception, including 1,000 matches in 2017 alone, but we need your help to raise the $2,000 per match it costs us to run the programs.

 Easy ways to make a donation

-Secure donations, fully tax deductible, can be made in any of the following ways:
+Secure donations, which are fully tax deductible as we have Tier 1 DGR Status, can be made in any of the following ways:

 DIRECT BANK DEPOSIT : Account Westpac Bank | BSB 032 097 | Acct No 278 223